centreon/centreon-broker/doc/user/configuration.rst

 intermediate layers are not required but can provide additional features).
 Also one layer can only be handled by one protocol maximum.

-Merethis recommands to use the *BBDO* protocol by default.
+Centreon recommands to use the *BBDO* protocol by default.
 This optimized protocol uses very low resources and provide feature negociation which usually enables encryption and compression without any configuration.